-A VPN is often used to hide your IP address in order to surf anonymously on the Internet.
-However, a wrong configuration by the user or the VPN software can lead to a leak of the original IP address or other sensitive information.
-The EXPERTE.com VPN Leak Test checks if your VPN configuration leaks sensitive information.
+VPNs are great for concealing your IP address and surfing the web anonymously.
+However, if not configured properly, VPN software can actually leak your original IP address or other sensitive information.
+The EXPERTE.com VPN Leak Test checks whether your VPN configuration is revealing any of your sensitive information.

 The VPN Leak Test checks 3 categories:

-Note: For the test to produce meaningful results, you must be connected to a VPN.
+Note: For the test to provide meaningful results, you must be connected to a VPN.

 3 Different Tests

-The Domain Name System (DNS) is responsible for resolving an Internet address like www.experte.com into the corresponding IP of the web server.
-Therefore, when you visit a website, your computer sends a query to a DNS server (name server), which responds with the appropriate IP address.
+The Domain Name System (DNS) is responsible for resolving an Internet address (such as www.experte.com) into the corresponding IP of the webserver.
+Whenever you visit a website, your computer sends a query to a DNS server (name server), which, in turn, responds with the requested IP address.

-If your computer now sends the DNS queries to a DNS server that does not belong to the VPN provider, this DNS server will find out all the websites you have visited.
-Since the DNS protocol is also largely unencrypted, this data can also be monitored during transmission.
+However, if your computer sends the DNS queries to a DNS server that does not belong to the VPN provider, this DNS server will be able to ascertain each website you've visited.
+Since the DNS protocol is by and large unencrypted, this data can also be monitored during transmission.

-Our DNS Leak Check tests for you whether the DNS server you use belongs to your VPN provider.
+Our DNS Leak Check tests whether the DNS server you use belongs to your VPN provider.
 You can find more information on how it works on our DNS Leak Test page.

-WebRTC is a protocol that enables communication between two computers.
-This allows video conferences or data transmissions to take place in the browser.
+WebRTC is a protocol that allows two computers to communicate with one another, making browser-based video conferences or data transmissions possible.

-Our WebRTC Leak Check tests for you whether your browser leaks your IP address.
+Our WebRTC Leak Check tests whether your browser leaks your IP address.
 You can find more information on our WebRTC Leak Test page.

-IPv6 is a new Internet protocol that is expected to replace the currently used IPv4 in the future.
-However, many computers, networks and websites are already fully IPv6 capable.
-If you now want to visit a website that is only accessible via IPv6, your computer will use IPv6 to access it.
-If your VPN is configured for IPv4 only, your original IPv6 address will be visible.
+IPv6 is a relatively new Internet protocol that is expected to replace IPv4, which is currently in use.
+However, many computers, networks, and websites are already fully IPv6 capable.
+Should you visit a website that is only accessible via IPv6, your computer will use IPv6 to access it.
+However, if your VPN is only configured for IPv4, your original IPv6 address will be displayed.

-Our IPv6 Leak Check tests if you can connect via IPv6 and if your original IPv6 address is leaked.
+Our IPv6 Leak Check tests if you can connect via IPv6 and whether your original IPv6 address leaks.
 You can find more information on our IPv6 Leak Test page.